 -Adam Kirsch, The Global Novel: Writing the World in the 21st Century

-Part XI of the global eco-fiction series travels to South Africa to explore the beautiful country and environmental themes found within Deon Meyer’s crime novels (Meyer writes in his native Afrikaans, and his books have been translated around the world), noting, for example, the Lemmer series, Blood Safari and Trackers–both of which are well-reviewed thrillers entangled in what one reviewer calls “A cast of characters in situations and relationships that are evident of the ‘new’ South Africa: whites, blacks, men, and women in different power struggles…different racial and political tensions, selfsame greed and corruption.
-The story is a page-turner for sure: fast-paced and great dialogue.”
+Today the global eco-fiction series travels to South Africa to explore the beautiful country and environmental themes found within Deon Meyer’s crime novels (Meyer writes in his native Afrikaans, and his books have been translated around the world), noting, for example, the Lemmer series, Blood Safari and Trackers–both of which are well-reviewed thrillers entangled in what one reviewer calls “A cast of characters in situations and relationships that are evident of the ‘new’ South Africa: whites, blacks, men, and women in different power struggles…different racial and political tensions, selfsame greed and corruption.
 In this series are conflicts central to wildlife poaching, including the white-backed vulture and black rhinoceros.
 Lemmer is an “invisible” professional bodyguard who is hired to get involved with situations he would rather not but does so for the money.
 “I don’t go looking for trouble, it comes looking for me.”

 I tend to write about the issues that concern me most: the destruction of natural habitats, ecosystems and species extinction in (Southern) Africa, and global warming in general.